-Long Island Housing Services can assist in filing State and local complaints and provide related advocacy services, or administrative complaints can also be filed with the New York State Division of Human Rights or your county Commission on Human Rights.
+Long Island Housing Services may assist in filing housing discrimination complaints and provide related advocacy services, or administrative complaints can also be filed with the New York State Division of Human Rights or your county Commission on Human Rights.
 Their numbers are listed in the telephone book.